 The original deployment in 2010/11 showed that the waves predominantly approach the Newbiggin Ness wave buoy from the northeast (15 to 75 degrees, but especially from 30 to 60 degrees), with a smaller proportion from the east (75 to 105 degrees) and southeast (105 to 150 degrees).
 There is great similarity in observations at Newbiggin Ness in each year since the baseline, with the predominant waves occurring from the northeast sector in each year, although in 2013/14 south-easterly waves were of greater than typical prominence.
-The 2021/22 dataset shows good similarity to previous years of records, albeit the most recent data showed that waves from southeast were slightly less frequent than in most preceding years.
+The 2022/23 dataset shows good similarity to previous years of records, with waves from southeast occurring more frequently than in 2021/22 and even exceeding waves from this direction in preceding years.